 Peer Into The Camera Obscura

-I won't go into the science but if you've ever made a pinhole camera out of a shoe box and watched an upside down world in miniature play out on the back of the box, you've got it - only Edinburgh's Camera Obscura fills several stories of a building and the resulting image is projected onto a curved white table, 21 feet in diameter.
+If you've ever made a pinhole camera out of a shoe box and watched an upside down world in miniature play out on the back of the box, you've made a camera obscura — only Edinburgh's Camera Obscura fills several stories of a building and the resulting image is projected onto a curved white table, 21 feet in diameter.

 Guides take you through the experience of watching the city go about its daily activities (looking like a film but actually a projected reflection).
 Some of the optical illusions that can be achieved are astonishing.
 With guidance you can, for example, pick up a tiny moving pedestrian in the palm of your hand.

 The Royal Mile, running downhill from the Castle to Holyrood Palace, sits on a rocky spine.
-Very narrow streets and lanes (called closes and wynds), where the poor and working poor of Edinburgh lived, once fell away from it on either side.
-They were noxious and unhealthy, lined with tall narrow tenements and centers of plague and disease.
-Over time most of them were demolished or simply built over.
-Now they are the closes and vaults of haunted Edinburgh.
+Very narrow streets and lanes (called closes and wynds), where the poor and working poor of Edinburgh lived, lined that rocky spine.
+The streets were noxious and unhealthy, filled with tall, narrow tenements and centers of plague and disease.
+Over time most of them were demolished or simply built over, but some remain as the closes and vaults of haunted Edinburgh.

 The Real Mary King's Close